CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Services-and-Daemons-in-Cumulus-Linux.md

 - **status** returns the status of the specified service.
 - **start** starts the service.
 - **stop** stops the service.
 - **restart** stops, then starts the service, all the while maintaining state.
 If there are dependent services or services that mark the restarted service as *Required*, the other services also restart.
-For example, running `systemctl restart frr.service` restarts any of the routing protocol services that are enabled and running, such as `bgpd` or `ospfd`.
+For example, running `systemctl restart frr.service` restarts any of the routing protocol services that you enable and that are running, such as `bgpd` or `ospfd`.
 - **reload** reloads the configuration for the service.
 - **enable** enables the service to start when the system boots, but does not start it unless you use the `systemctl start SERVICENAME.service` command or reboot the switch.
 - **disable** disables the service, but does not stop it unless you use the `systemctl stop SERVICENAME.service` command or reboot the switch.
 You can start or stop a disabled service.